jsx-eslint/eslint-plugin-react/docs/rules/jsx-tag-spacing.md

+# react/jsx-tag-spacing

-# Enforce whitespace in and around the JSX opening and closing brackets (`react/jsx-tag-spacing`)
+📝 Enforce whitespace in and around the JSX opening and closing brackets.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).